-The issues of sexual desire, unmet erotic needs, mismatched libidos, and the ravages of time in a long term relationship or marriage are among the most common rants of the sex unhappy.
-I know, not only because I work with hundreds of women who are living it right now, but because I have been a sex unhappy wife.
-I had the guts to do something about it, managed to stayed married (31 years this summer), and my husband and I told the tale to Elizabeth Bernstein, a relationship reporter at The Wall Street Journal.
-The article is called “Questions You Are Too Shy To Ask” and you can read it on-line or in print.
+The issues of sexual desire, unmet erotic needs, mismatched libidos, and the ravages of time in a long-term relationship or marriage are among the most common rants of the sex unhappy.
+I have been a sex unhappy wife.
+I had the guts to do something about it, managed to stay married (31 years this summer), and my husband and I told the tale to Elizabeth Bernstein, a relationship reporter at The Wall Street Journal (“Questions You Are Too Shy to Ask”).

-As the WSJ article points out, we talk a lot about sex—but rarely to the person that we are having sex with.
+We talk a lot about sex—but rarely to the person that we are having sex with.
 Having the sex talk, especially if you are unhappy, is probably the most vulnerable conversation a couple can have.
-Often we feel shut down around the sex conversation because we worry that our partner won't accept our true desires, or worse—that they will judge us.
+Often we feel shut down around the sex conversation because we worry that our partner won't accept our true desires, or worse, that they will judge us.
 It requires an ability to be really vulnerable with your partner, and there is no book that can really teach you how to do that.

 Sometimes you just have to lean into your fear and do it.
 I did it.
 And trust me, my little adventure into becoming sexually whole is not an ordinary one.
 Still, the world didn't fall apart.
 My husband didn't leave me.
 There was a little drama and a few tears, and the conversation about our sex life is ongoing.
 You can have a sex happy marriage even in a long term one.
 It takes a lot of vulnerability, many conversations, and an understanding that sex is like our economy.
 It has its ups and downs—but that doesn't mean you can't be in it for a very happy and fulfilling lifetime.